OAI/OpenAPI-Specification/DEVELOPMENT.md

 For each change in the specification we should *always* consider the following:

 * Migration.
-Is this a construct that has a path from the existing 2.0 specification?
+Is this a construct that has a path from the [existing specification](https://github.com/OAI/OpenAPI-Specification/releases))?
 If so, how complicated is it to migrate to the proposed change?

 * Tooling.
 Strive to support code generation, software interfaces, spec generation techniques, as well as other utilities.
 Some features may be impossible to support in different frameworks/languages.
 These should be documented and considered during the change approval process.